jekyll/jekyll/docs/_docs/ruby-101.md

 permalink: /docs/ruby-101/
 ---

-Jekyll is written in Ruby so you need to understand some of the jargon to reach its full potential.
+Jekyll is written in Ruby.
+If you're new to Ruby, this page is to help you get up to speed with some of the terminology.

 ## Gems